snapshot

 Each user can select only one option.
 The results will reflect these votes as percentages of the total voting power of all voting participants cast on the specific choice.

 Ideal for choosing one option from many.
-Pros: Most simple and common voting system which is easy to set up and use.
+Pros: Most simple and common voting type which is easy to set up and use.
 Cons: Voters can pick only one option.

 Weighted voting